BrightspaceUI/core/components/calendar/README.md

 **Properties:**

 - `selected-value` (String): Currently selected date.
-This should be in ISO 8601 Extended Format (`YYYY-MM-DDTHH:mm:ss.sssZ`).
+This should be in ISO 8601 calendar date format (`YYYY-MM-DD`) and should be localized to the user's timezone (if applicable).
 - `summary` (String): Summary of the calendar for accessibility.

 **Events:**

-* `d2l-calendar-selected`: dispatched when a date is selected through click, space, or enter. `e.detail.date` is in ISO 8601 Extended Format (`YYYY-MM-DDTHH:mm:ss.sssZ`).
+* `d2l-calendar-selected`: dispatched when a date is selected through click, space, or enter. `e.detail.date` is in ISO 8601 calendar date format (`YYYY-MM-DD`).